nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 3. Webhook validation by NKG.
 4. Validation by NKG.

-To confirm that a resource is valid and accepted by NKG, check the `Accepted` condition in the resource status, which must have the Status field set to `True`.
+To confirm that a resource is valid and accepted by NKG, check that the `Accepted` condition in the resource status has the Status field set to `True`.
 For example, in a status of a valid HTTPRoute, if NKG accepts a parentRef, the status of that parentRef will look like this:
 ```
 Status:
   Parents: